-- i.
-Principal entrances must located on the facade of a building, provide both ingress and egress, and be operable at all times. - c.
-Use & Occupancy - i.
-Dwelling Units - a).
-The minimum or maximum number of dwelling units permitted for a building type, as specified. - ii.
+- a).
+The minimum or maximum number of dwelling units permitted for a building type, as specified. - iii.
 Density Factor - a).
 The maximum number of dwelling units permitted is equal to the total residential gross floor area of a building or portion of a building divided by the density factor indicated for a building type.